cocotb/cocotb/documentation/source/endian_swapper.rst

             self.stream_in_recovered = AvalonSTMonitor(dut, "stream_in", dut.clk, callback=self.model)

 Finally we create another Monitor instance, this time connected to the ``stream_in`` interface.
-This is to reconstruct the transactions being driven into the DUT.
+This is to reconstruct the transactions being driven into the :term:`DUT`.
 It's good practice to use a monitor to reconstruct the transactions from the pin interactions rather than snooping them from a higher abstraction layer as we can gain confidence that our drivers and monitors are functioning correctly.